base-go/cmd/README.md

 ```

 Generated files:
-- `swagger.json`: Swagger 2.0 specification in JSON format
+- `swagger.json`: OpenAPI 3.0 specification in JSON format
-- `swagger.yaml`: Swagger 2.0 specification in YAML format
+- `swagger.yaml`: OpenAPI 3.0 specification in YAML format
 - `docs.go`: Go package with embedded OpenAPI spec for programmatic access
+- `index.html`: Lightweight Swagger UI served from CDN

 Notes:
-- Static files are served at `/docs/` when running the server
+- Documentation is served at `/docs/` when running the server
-- You can also run `base start -d` to auto-generate docs before starting the server and serve Swagger UI at `/swagger/`
+- You can also run `base start -d` to auto-generate docs before starting the server
 - All swagger info (title, version, description) is extracted from main.go annotations
+- Uses swag for modern OpenAPI 3.0 support with better performance

 ### `base scheduler` or `base sc`